LIGHT

 IP Whitelist

 In release 1.5.18, we provided a new feature that allows multiple chains to be defined in a single API instance.
-Naturally, the /server/info and /health endpoints are separated from the business endpoints so that they can use different middleware handler chains.
+Naturally, the admin endpoints, like /adm/server/info and /adm/chaosmonkey endpoints, are separated from the business endpoints so that they can use different middleware handler chains.
 It has been asked by our customers for a long time to bypass the OAuth 2.0 security check for a health check endpoint so that the orchestration layer can access it without providing a token.
 In most deployments, Consul is used for service registry, and discovery and the /health is periodically accessed from Consul to ensure the service is up and running.
 It is not very convenient to use JWT or even Basic Authentication in this use case.
 Since most Consul servers are deployed in physical machines or VMs with fixed IP addresses.
 It would be great if we can support the IP whitelist for the /health endpoint.
 After several hours of hard work, the ip-whitelist middleware handler was born.

 Requirements